we-llsee/we-llsee/README.md

 I am a junior full-stack developer who is currently looking for a job.
 If you would like to discuss an opportunity then please get in touch with me over Linkedin: [https://www.linkedin.com/in/williamclegg](https://www.linkedin.com/in/williamclegg)

 Current Tech Skills: Node.js | PSQL | MongoDB | Express | React | CSS<br />
 Looking To Learn: ...Open to Anything!
-I learnt French so come at me!
 <hr />
 I'm a mostly happy Mac user (barring the price and recent MacOS privacy incursions) and am currently thinking of ways I can make my life easier, keep your eyes out 👀 for projects coming soon.<br />
 <br />